Committee Membership & Terms of Reference

 - Monitor the implementation of recommendations of audit.

-- Ensure financial policies, systems and control are fit for purpose; including the approval of the Financial Regulations and Policy & the Treasury Management Policy.
+- Ensure financial policies, systems and control are fit for purpose; including the approval of the Trust’s Anti-Fraud, Bribery and Corruption Policy.

-- Scrutinise the Trust’s Annual Report and Financial Statements, making appropriate recommendations to Trustees.
+- Scrutinise the Trust’s Annual Report and Report to Management, making appropriate recommendations to Trustees.

-- Conduct an annual review of the Trust and Academy Risk Registers.
+- Conduct an annual review of the Trust and Academy Risk Registers; Monitor risk management is carried out at both trust and academy level.

 - Review and make recommendations to Trustees on the Scheme of Delegated Authority and Policy Schedule.

-- Ensure key reports to the DfE and ESFA are accurate and timely.
+- Ensure key reports to the DfE are accurate and timely.

 - Consider any alleged fraud and or irregularity and make recommendations to Trustees.

-- Recommend to Trustees the appointment, re-appointment and dismissal of internal and external auditors.
+- Appointment, re-appointment and dismissal of internal auditors.

 - The Committee must ensure compliance with the Academy trust handbook.